Measuring the primordial gravitational-wave background in the presence of astrophysical foregrounds

 Previous proposals to disentangle the primordial background from the astrophysical foreground utilize the concept of subtraction.
 The idea, pioneered in~\cite{cutler-harms}, is to measure the parameters of each resolved compact binary in order to subtract the gravitational waveform from the data.
 Inevitably, this results in ``residuals,'' or systematic error from imperfect subtraction.
 However, the residuals can be ``projected out'' using a Fisher matrix formalism, which reduces the level of contamination~\cite{Harms:2008xv}.
-While~\cite{cutler-harms} considered the subtraction problem in the context of the ambitious Big Bang Observer, more recent work has explored the possibility of carrying out subtraction using third-generation detectors that may be built in the not-so-distant future~\cite{DiggingDeeper, Sharma:2020btq}.
+While~\cite{cutler-harms} considered the subtraction problem in the context of the ambitious Big Bang Observer~\cite{bbo}, more recent work has explored the possibility of carrying out subtraction using the third-generation detectors Einstein Telescope~\cite{Punturo:2010zz} and Cosmic Explorer~\cite{Reitze:2019iox} that are planned to come online in the next decade~\cite{DiggingDeeper, Sharma:2020btq}.

-One limitation of the subtraction paradigm is that one can only subtract binary signals that are clearly resolved.
-Weak, unresolved signals are not subtracted and therefore contaminate the measurement of the primordial background, introducing a systematic error.
-While binary black hole mergers will be more easily resolvable, sub-threshold binary neutron star mergers will impact the sensitivity of third-generation ground-based gravitational-wave detectors to the primordial background~\cite{Sachdev:2020bkk}.
+One limitation of the subtraction paradigm is that weak, unresolved signals are not subtracted and therefore contaminate the measurement of the primordial background, introducing a systematic error.
+While BBH mergers will be more easily resolvable, sub-threshold BNS mergers will impact the sensitivity of third-generation ground-based gravitational-wave detectors to the primordial background~\cite{Sachdev:2020bkk}.

-Other analyses have proposed methods for the simultaneous measurement of stochastic backgrounds with different spectral shapes~\cite{Ungarelli_2004, Parida_2016}.
+Other analyses have proposed methods for the simultaneous measurement of stochastic gravitational-wave backgrounds with different spectral shapes~\cite{Ungarelli_2004, Parida_2016}.
 However, none of these methods account for the non-Gaussianity of the astrophysical foreground, resulting in a decrease in the sensitivity of the search.